Sunglasses-At-Night/Sunglasses-At-Night.github.io/source/_posts/reflection-serializer.md

 ## Serializer 2.0

 You may notice that the serializer 1.0 *does nothing*.
 It only gives ensures common interface of T (to have a method called Serialize()).
-**Currently the object is responsibly for *how* it serializes itself, what we want is for the *serializer* to be responsible for that.**
+**Currently the object is responsibly for *how* it serializes itself, what we want is for the *serializer* to be responsible for that.** If we had 100 objects, that means we would have to write the specific serialization code for 100+ objects.
+But with one generic serializer we would theoretically save up to 1/3 of the time writing serialization.

 What we currently have:
 ![Serializer 1.0](/images/Reflection-Serializer/serializer_before.png)